Institutional Review Board

 Research involving human subjects, including students, faculty, or staff at St. Thomas University requires prior authorization.

 For IRB consideration, depending on your study/proposal please submit a research application packet inclusive of the following:

 - IRB Research Application – Provide a complete and signed IRB Research Protocol Submission Application.

-- CITI Protection of Human Subjects Certification – All researchers (Principal Investigators, Co-Investigators, Student Investigators, and Collaborators) involved in the data collection, analysis, or treatment must provide a current CITI Protection of Human Subjects training certification.
+- CITI Protection of Human Subjects Certification – All researchers (Principal Investigators, Co-Investigators, and dissertation chairs) involved in the data collection, analysis, or treatment must provide a current CITI Protection of Human Subjects training certification.
 Please note that directions to obtain CITI Certification can be found here.

-- Data Collection Instruments – Provide all data collection instruments used in the study (quantitative surveys, qualitative research protocols including interview and focus group questions, etc.).
+- Data Collection Instruments – Provide all data collection instruments used in the study (quantitative surveys, qualitative research protocols including interview, open-ended questionnaires and focus group questions, etc.).